 1335 Calle Bouganvilla Thousand Oaks, CA 91360

+The Director or designee shall ensure that the school liaison’s contact information and other information on homelessness, including, but not limited to, information regarding the educational rights and resources available to persons experiencing homelessness, are posted on the school web site.
+(Education Code 48852.6)

 The School Liaison for Homeless Students shall ensure that the following occur (42 USC 11432(g)):

 Homeless students are identified by school personnel and through coordination activities with other entities and agencies.